 Even if you don’t feel vulnerable to illness or to spreading it, you might still have some anxiety about socializing after all this time of being alone.

-Out of practice?
+Are you out of practice?

 Hopefully, you have kept in touch with your friends and family by text, email, or phone, or perhaps by playing video games together online.
 However, even these methods of staying in touch can be difficult when mental health issues arise.